starwit/movement-predictor/README.md

 ## Model Evaluation and Dataset Generation

-This repo includes supplementary scripts for model evaluation (`movementpredictor/evaluation/`) and for generating the anomaly dataset released on Hugging Face - LINK ADDED SOON (`movementpredictor/anomalydataset/`).
+This repo includes supplementary scripts for model evaluation (`movementpredictor/evaluation/`) and for generating the anomaly dataset released on [Hugging Face](https://huggingface.co/datasets/starwit/overhead-traffic-anomalies) (`movementpredictor/anomalydataset/`).

 These scripts were used for the master’s thesis *Anomaly Detection in Traffic Applications:
 A Probabilistic Forecasting Approach Based on Object Tracking* (Hanna Lichtenberg).